- Plan Your Trip

-Cayman's largest land-based attraction, Cayman Turtle Farm: Island Wildlife Encounter hosts more than 500,000 visitors each year.
-Educational, cultural and entertainment programmes are consistently being created and updated to enhance the experience that can only be found at our world renowned attraction.
+Cayman's largest land-based tourist attraction, Cayman Turtle Centre: Island Wildlife Encounter hosts more than 500,000 visitors each year.
+Educational, cultural and entertainment programmes are consistently being created and updated to enhance the experience that can only be found at our world-renowned attraction.

-The Cayman Turtle Farm, the first commercial venture to domesticate Green Sea Turtles begins.
+The Cayman Turtle Centre, the first commercial venture to domesticate Green Sea Turtles begins.
 It is founded as Mariculture Ltd by Irvin Naylor, Henry Hamlin, Dr. Samuel Ayres III & Anthony G.A.
-Fisher with the blessing of and an exclusive franchise from the Cayman islands Government.
+Fisher with the blessing of and an exclusive franchise from the Cayman Islands Government.

 To form the herd, eggs, adults and sub-adult turtles are collected from the wild.
 A minimum of 477,644 eggs were collected from Ascension Island, Costa Rica, Guyana and Suriname.

 Mating & hatching of the Green Sea Turtle in captivity is achieved.

 A turtle hatches at the Centre, is reared to sexual maturity and is able to mate and nest with a hatch rate of 33 percent.

 The Centre introduces a small group of yearling and hatchling Kemp's Ridley Sea Turtles - to establish a captive breeding colony of this endangered species and to obtain further biological data on this species in a controlled environment.

 The Turtle Centre reaches another operational milestone when the Cayman Islands Government purchases it from its previous owners and is incorporated as Cayman Turtle Farm Ltd.

 The first observed nesting in captivity of the Kemp’s Ridley sea turtle occurs at the centre.

 The Centre registers another significant achievement when second generation turtles first hatch.